Japan political 'village mentality' pierced as Tokyo Olympics Mori set to resign

 On Wednesday, Tokyo Governor Yuriko Koike said she would not join a meeting of organisers with Mori because it would not send a “positive message”, and a day earlier the International Olympic Committee issued a statement condemning Mori's remarks.

-Mori's handpicked successor, Kawabuchi – already derided as "another grandpa" by some on social media - decided to decline the post, the Asahi newspaper reported on Friday.
+Mori's handpicked successor, former Japan Football Association president Saburo Kawabuchi, 84, was derided as "another grandpa" by some on social media.
+News reports on Friday said he declined the job after publicly accepting it earlier.

-His selection had threatened to keep alive the controversy as Japan's deeply entrenched gender bias clashes with changing attitudes.
+The choice had threatened to keep alive the controversy, as Japan's deeply entrenched gender bias clashes with changing attitudes.
 Japan ranked 121st out of 153 countries in the World Economic Forum's 2020 gender gap report.

-"They share the same values, I think that's why he was chosen," Osawa said of Kawabuchi and Mori.
-"It's not just what he says, it's the decision process.
-Women's opinions should be more highly regarded."
-(Reporting by Linda Sieg.
-Editing by Gerry Doyle)
+Among those being considered to succeed Mori is Olympics Minister Seiko Hashimoto, one of only two women in Suga's cabinet.
+She also holds the portfolio for female empowerment.